How agricultural knowledge gets hidden and lost

 How the Howard-Higgins (HH-2) Horticultural System began

 100 years ago Sir Albert Howard CIE.
 MA. etc., (the “Grandfather” of organic farming) found many of the answers to sustainable agriculture from his extensive studies in the Far East – with great similarities to the Terra Preta found in the Amazon jungle.

-His work fell into obscurity due to the advent of the chemical industry until 1995 when Richard Higgins began researching and perfecting the fertility techniques that Sir Albert had again pioneered.
+His work fell into obscurity due to the advent of the chemical industry until 1995 when Richard Higgins began researching and perfecting the fertility making techniques that Sir Albert had again pioneered.
 This lead to the first update of the standard New Zealand compost box in the last 100 years, that is still commonly found everywhere.
 The result is the highly durable, insulated, rat proof and fly proof and moisture regulated HH-2.

 22 years of research by Richard Higgins has proved the remarkable ability of HH-2 to transform any soil type (sand, silt or clay) into an optimum growing media which is the root of the original mixed farming of the world.
-Starting with small scale rural projects in Africa, the ambition of the Good Gardeners International is to introduce the HH-2 and it’s scale up system around the world, changing people’s lives with greatly increased food security and improved health facilitating a safe sustainable DRY sanitation system and thus a safe supply of drinking water.
+Starting with small scale rural projects in Africa, the ambition of Good Gardeners International is to introduce the HH-2 and it’s scale up system around the world, changing people’s lives with greatly increased food security and improved health facilitating a safe sustainable DRY sanitation system and thus a safe supply of drinking water.